The Free Particle

 - Original license notice: MIT License

-Physically, what corresponds to the particle’s velocity is not the velocity of individual ripples (phase velocity) calculated in equation ($\ref{eqn:phase_velocity}$), but the velocity of the outer envelope (group velocity).
+What physically corresponds to the particle’s velocity is not the velocity of individual ripples (phase velocity) calculated in equation ($\ref{eqn:phase_velocity}$), but the velocity of the outer envelope (group velocity).

 Relationship Between Position Uncertainty and Momentum Uncertainty

-Let’s examine the relationship between position uncertainty and momentum uncertainty by focusing on the integrand parts $\int\phi(k)e^{ikx}dk$ from equation ($\ref{eqn:Psi_at_t_0}$) and $\int\Psi(x,0)e^{-ikx}dx$ from equation ($\ref{eqn:phi}$).
+Let’s examine the relationship between position uncertainty and momentum uncertainty by separately considering the integrand parts $\int\phi(k)e^{ikx}dk$ in equation ($\ref{eqn:Psi_at_t_0}$) and $\int\Psi(x,0)e^{-ikx}dx$ in equation ($\ref{eqn:phi}$).

-\[\begin{align*} \int_{-\infty}^{\infty} \Psi(x,0)e^{-ikx}dx &\approx \int_{x_0-\delta}^{x_0+\delta} \Psi(x,0)e^{-ikx_0}dx \\ &= e^{-ikx_0}\int_{x_0-\delta}^{x_0+\delta} \Psi(x,0)dx \\ &= e^{-ipx_0/\hbar}\int_{x_0-\delta}^{x_0+\delta} \Psi(x,0)dx \quad (\because \text{eqn. }\ref{eqn:de_broglie_formula}) \end{align*}\tag{14}\]The definite integral term is constant with respect to $p$, so due to the $e^{-ipx_0/\hbar}$ term in front, $\phi$ takes the form of a sine wave with respect to $p$ in momentum space, meaning it is distributed over a wide range of momentum (momentum uncertainty is large).
+\[\begin{align*} \int_{-\infty}^{\infty} \Psi(x,0)e^{-ikx}dx &\approx \int_{x_0-\delta}^{x_0+\delta} \Psi(x,0)e^{-ikx_0}dx \\ &= e^{-ikx_0}\int_{x_0-\delta}^{x_0+\delta} \Psi(x,0)dx \\ &= e^{-ipx_0/\hbar}\int_{x_0-\delta}^{x_0+\delta} \Psi(x,0)dx \quad (\because \text{eqn. }\ref{eqn:de_broglie_formula}) \end{align*}\tag{14}\]Since the definite integral term is constant with respect to $p$, the preceding $e^{-ipx_0/\hbar}$ term causes $\phi$ to have a sinusoidal form with respect to $p$ in momentum space, meaning it is distributed over a wide momentum range (momentum uncertainty is large).

-Similarly, when $\phi$ is distributed in a very narrow region $[p_0-\delta, p_0+\delta]$ around some value $p_0$ in momentum space and is close to 0 outside this region (when momentum uncertainty is small), by equation ($\ref{eqn:de_broglie_formula}$), $e^{ikx}=e^{ipx/\hbar} \approx e^{ip_0x/\hbar}$ is almost constant with respect to $p$ and $dk=\frac{1}{\hbar}dp$, so
+Similarly, when $\phi$ in momentum space is distributed in a very narrow region $[p_0-\delta, p_0+\delta]$ around some value $p_0$ and is close to 0 outside this region (when momentum uncertainty is small), by equation ($\ref{eqn:de_broglie_formula}$), $e^{ikx}=e^{ipx/\hbar} \approx e^{ip_0x/\hbar}$ is nearly constant with respect to $p$ and $dk=\frac{1}{\hbar}dp$, so

-\[\begin{align*} \int_{-\infty}^{\infty} \phi(k)e^{ikx}dk &= \frac{1}{\hbar}\int_{p_0-\delta}^{p_0+\delta} \phi(p)e^{ip_0x/\hbar}dp \\ &= \frac{1}{\hbar}e^{ip_0x/\hbar}\int_{p_0-\delta}^{p_0+\delta} \phi(p)dp \end{align*}\tag{15}\]Due to the $e^{ip_0x/\hbar}$ term in front, $\Psi$ takes the form of a sine wave with respect to $x$ in position space, meaning it is distributed over a wide range of position (position uncertainty is large).
+\[\begin{align*} \int_{-\infty}^{\infty} \phi(k)e^{ikx}dk &= \frac{1}{\hbar}\int_{p_0-\delta}^{p_0+\delta} \phi(p)e^{ip_0x/\hbar}dp \\ &= \frac{1}{\hbar}e^{ip_0x/\hbar}\int_{p_0-\delta}^{p_0+\delta} \phi(p)dp \end{align*}\tag{15}\]The preceding $e^{ip_0x/\hbar}$ term causes $\Psi$ to have a sinusoidal form with respect to $x$ in position space, meaning it is distributed over a wide position range (position uncertainty is large).

 Conclusion

-Image Source
+Image source

 - Author: English Wikipedia user Maschen